 - Explain to your students that they are going to collect data for their favorite types of candy.

-- Go around the class and ask each student to name his favorite type of candy.
+- Go around the class and ask each student to name their favorite type of candy.

 - Record the responses on the board.

-- Next, go around the class and have each student say his favorite animal.
+- Next, go around the class and have each student say their favorite animal.

 - Record this data on the board.

-- Instruct your students to partner up and draw a picture graph for this data, reminding them that one whole picture represents 2 animals.
+- Instruct your students to partner up and draw a picture graph for this data, reminding them that one whole picture represents two animals.

 - Instruct your students to complete the Eggplant Pictograph worksheet, explaining that one picture represents three items.

-- Give your students the Tomato Pictograph worksheet, Gone Fishing worksheet, Reading a Bar Graph worksheet, and the Eat Healthy Bar Graph worksheets to complete.
+- Give your students two of the following worksheets to complete: Tomato Pictograph worksheet, Gone Fishing worksheet, Reading a Bar Graph worksheet, Eat Healthy Bar Graph worksheet.